Theramenes: Historical record

 No ancient biographies of Theramenes are known, but his life and actions are relatively well documented, due to the extensive treatment given him in several surviving works.
 The Attic orator Lysias deals with him at length in several of his speeches, albeit in a very hostile manner.
-Theramenes also appears in several ancient narrative histories: Thucydides' account includes the beginnings of Theramenes' career, and Xenophon, picking up where Thucydides left off, gives a detailed account of several episodes from Theramenes career including a sympathetic and vivid description of his last actions and words; Diodorus Siculus, probably drawing his account from Ephorus at most points, provides another account that varies widely from Xenophon's at several points.
+Theramenes also appears in several ancient narrative histories: Thucydides' account includes the beginnings of Theramenes' career, and Xenophon, picking up where Thucydides left off, gives a detailed account of several episodes from Theramenes' later life, including a sympathetic and vivid description of his last actions and words; Diodorus Siculus, probably drawing his account mostly from Ephorus, provides another account that varies widely from Xenophon's at several points.
 Theramenes also appears in several other sources, which, although they do not provide as many narrative details, have been used to illuminate the political disputes which surrounded Theramenes' life and memory.

 Family

 Only the barest outlines of Theramenes' life outside the public sphere have been preserved in the historical record.
 His father, Hagnon had played a significant role in Athenian public life in the decades before Theramenes' appearance on the scene.
 He had commanded the group of Greek colonists who founded Amphipolis in 437–6 BC, had served as a general on several occasions before and during the Peloponnesian War, and was one of the signers of the Peace of Nicias.
 Hagnon's career overlapped with his son's when he served as one of the ten commissioners appointed by the government of the 400 to draft a new constitution in 411 BC.